nicolasgil95/Lab3Rob22.1/README.md

 The dexterous workspace is where the tool can get, for example, in this Phantom X robot the tool _Approach_ axis will always be aligned with the first motor angle.

 ## How to use this repo

 Clone this repo onto your Catkin workspace.
-Also is needed Matlab with dynamixel messages.

 With the Phantom X robot connected into your system you have to identify de IDs of the motors and modify them on the _config/joints.yaml_ file.
-In our case our robot had the ID from 6 to 10.
+In our case our robot had the ID from 1 to 5.

 Compile the package using the following command in a terminal on catkin workspace